The SAS And Paddy Mayne – The Man Behind The Legend

 Born on January 11, 1915, he’d been a solicitor and a Lions rugby player - a rising star - before the war, one apparently known for tearing up hotel rooms and scrapping with dock workers whilst on tour.

-His pugilistic impulses also allegedly flared out of control in response to the ‘cushy’ reporting being done by correspondents like the BBC’s Richard Dimbleby, who was supposedly safely ensconced in Cairo whilst men like Mayne were doing the hard graft of actual soldering.
+His pugilistic impulses also allegedly flared out of control in response to the ‘cushy’ reporting being done by correspondents like the BBC’s Richard Dimbleby, who was supposedly safely ensconced in Cairo whilst men like Mayne were doing the hard graft of actual soldiering.

 During a drunken escapade, he’s said to have gone out looking for Dimbleby in order to beat the hell out of him.